surveilr/www.surveilr.com/src/content/docs/docs/evidence/surveilr-evidence-collection-guide.md

 Make sure your AWS credentials and region are properly configured for AWS queries.
 For more details, refer to the [CNquery Documentation](https://mondoo.com/docs/cnquery/cloud/aws/).

-To make use of various query packs, such as the AWS asset inventory and incident response packs, you need to download and install the respective `cnquery-packs`.
+To make use of various query packs, such as the AWS asset inventory and incident response packs, you need to clone the respective `cnquery-packs`.
 These query packs are available in Mondoo’s [GitHub repo](https://github.com/mondoo/cnquery-packs).

 You can follow these steps: